 News Channel is the exclusive television partner with Nashville Crime Stoppers.
 They feature a Most Wanted segment on Monday night.
 Each Tuesday night on The 6:00 Report you can watch the re-enactment of the Crime of the Week.

-615-74-CRIME on any other major crime, wanted person, stolen property, or drugs.
+Crime stoppers will also pay up to $1000 for clues called in to 615-74-CRIME on any other major crime, wanted person, stolen property, or drugs.
 Callers can remain anonymous, they will only be known by the code number that they are issued.

 To submit an anonymous web tip go to www.nashvillecrimestoppers.com

 Call 74-CRIME (615-742-7463).
-You will be given a secret code number and your identity will remain unknown
+You will be given a secret code number and your identity will remain unknown.

 Drug HotLine - 244-DOPE